Safeguarding, Equality & Diversity

 Equality and Diversity Policy

 The commitment to equality of regard and opportunity is supported by Bishop Auckland College Single Equalities Scheme which is available from Client Services.
 This Scheme is intended to set out our commitment to equality and diversity and to demonstrate that equality and diversity are at the heart of what we do.
 The operation of the Single Equalities Scheme will be monitored by the Equality and Diversity Working Group.
 The overall responsibility for the implementation of the Single Equalities Scheme lies with the Principal.
-Students who feel that they have been unfairly discriminated against, or who have any grievance related to equality of regard or opportunity, are encouraged to seek advice from the Student Support Centre.
+Students who feel that they have been unfairly discriminated against, or who have any grievance related to equality of regard or opportunity, are encouraged to seek advice from Student Support.

 Training and development